-In Windows 10, Microsoft has introduced the “Connect” App.
-It allows users to cast their Android Smartphone screen to Windows 10 PC.
+In Windows, Microsoft has introduced the “Connect” App.
+It allows users to cast their Android Smartphone screen to Windows PC.
 This feature doesn’t work for iOS devices.
 Because the host devices must support Miracast.
-Android devices come with Cast option.
+Android devices come with the Cast option.
 That lets you share your smartphone screen wirelessly.
 This means the USB Debugging option will not work here.

 Note: In your smartphone, the Cast option could be in another place of Settings.
 You can search directly for Cast from Settings App.

-3. Open Connect App – Click on Windows 10 Search Icon.
+3. Open Connect App – Click on Windows Search Icon.
 Type Connect in the search bar and then click on “Open”.
 If using Windows 11, then do search for Wireless Display.

 4. Now, In the smartphone cast section, you will able to see your PC name.
 Tap on it, and mirroring will get done.

 That’s it.
 You have to enable Keyboard and Mouse input.
 Go to Action Center > Connect > select the Allow input checkbox.